junsooshin/europeansoccer/README.md

 ## Conclusion

-**1. Top 10 Players with highest penalty kick goals to normal goals ratios from 08/09 to 15/16**
+**1. Top 10 Players with highest penalty kick goals to normal goals ratios from 08/09 to 15/16** <br>
 ![Top 10 Players with highest penalty kick goals to normal goals ratios from 08/09 to 15/16](./top_10_penalty_proportions.png "Top 10 Players with highest penalty kick goals to normal goals ratios from 08/09 to 15/16")

 **2. Goal distribution by minute**